J1u2a3n9/Fifth-Practice-IS/README.md

 ### NOTES
 Each experiment performed was done in an environment in which the two agents are the computer and the same algorithm.

-#### 1.Number of expanded states, Execution time and Execution result for board 3x3
+### 1. Number of expanded states, Execution time and Execution result for board 3x3

 #### :arrow_down_small: Experiments and results: